clawrence/prettyPrint.js/README.md

 		maxDepth: 5 // Max member depth (when displaying objects) (default: 3) })

+To use CSS style sheets (disable element styling):

+	prettyPrint.config = prettyPrint.css_config;

+The following classes will then be available for styling:
+	pretty_print for the table
+	array_th, colHeader_th, object_th, etc. to custom style header types as desired

 tip: Scroll to line ~679 of prettyprint.js for more configuration options.